hashintel/labs/apps/sim-core/README.md

 ### Repository Structure

 Several different packages in this repository are orchestrated as yarn workspaces.
 Important packages include:
- - `core`, which is the React/Redux/Typescript frontend for the simulation engine.
+ - `core`, which is the React/Redux/TypeScript frontend of hCore
- - `engine`, which is the rust implementation of the simulation engine
+ - `engine` contains the hCore simulation engine, written in Rust.
+This is a legacy engine that is less powerful than [HASH Engine].
- - `engine-web`, which bundles the rust-based `engine` into a webassembly-backed javascript interface using `wasm-bindgen`.
+ - `engine-web` bundles the `engine` package into a WebAssembly-backed JavaScript interface using `wasm-bindgen`.

  Additional utility packages also exist to facilitate minor conveniences.